 One 2014 study reported that, compared to no use of oral contraceptives, birth control pill use at any age was associated with significantly lower risk of breast cancer recurrence among women diagnosed at age at least 50 who were treated with aromatase inhibitors.
 No such reduction in risk was observed for ever users of the pill who were treated with tamoxifen.
 This suggests that women with ER+ postmenopausal breast cancer who have used the pill at any point in their lives may be better off using an aromatase inhibitor rather than tamoxifen as endocrine treatment.

-Type of birth control pill or hormonal contraceptive influences breast cancer risk
+Type of hormonal contraceptive influences breast cancer risk

-Newer oral contraceptives have lower hormone levels than those produced before 1975 and are associated with modest or no increased risk of breast cancer.
-However, the new formulations have not completely eliminated increased breast cancer risk.
+Newer oral contraceptives have lower hormone levels than those produced before 1975 and are associated with lower increased risk of breast cancer.
+However, the new formulations have not completely eliminated heightened breast cancer risk.

 Below are links to 20 recent studies concerning this topic.
 For a more complete list of studies, please click on birth control pills.